Substance Abuse, Migraine Headaches,

 Research has shown that repeated or prolonged exposure to stress (physical or emotional pain, fear, trauma) damages the connections between brain cells.
 Ketamine has been proven to help repair those damaged connections.

 Simply put, Ketamine repairs and enhances neural connectivity in the brain, leading to rapid and prolonged symptom resolution.
-In addition to treating physical pain, it treats the emotional pain associated with traumatic experiences or memories, allowing patients to comfortably address the underling pathology, internal and external stressors as well as feelings of being overwhelmed.
+In addition to treating physical pain, it treats the emotional pain associated with traumatic experiences or memories, allowing patients to comfortably address the underlying pathology, internal and external stressors as well as feelings of being overwhelmed.
 For example, patients with major depression or obsessive-compulsive disorder, tend to have thoughts that occur in repetitive patterns (chatter, negative thoughts, perseveration, or anxious thoughts).
 Ketamine gives us a tool to reset the internal conversation, essentially breaking the cyclical patterns associated with relapse.

 The literature for depression shows a 70% success rate.
-Individual clinics have seen higher rates, because they have seen increased efficacy with increased dosing.
+Individual clinics have seen higher rates because they have seen increased efficacy with increased dosing.

-The low doses used for depression are in the empathogenic "heart opening" psychedelic dose range.
+The low doses used for depression are in the empathogenic "heart-opening" psychedelic dose range.
 People report feelings of love, peace, compassion, forgiveness, and a touch of euphoria.